17 Min Read

 How do monoclonal antibody drugs work?

-• Triggering cell-membrane destruction: Some monoclonal antibodies can stimulate an immune system response that can damage a cancer cell’s outer membrane.
+2. Triggering cell-membrane destruction: Some monoclonal antibodies can stimulate an immune response that leads to the destruction of a cancer cell’s outer membrane.
+This immune system response can help eliminate cancer cells.

-• Binding cancer and immune cells: Some medications combine two monoclonal antibodies, one of which adheres to a cancer cell and the other to a particular immune system cell.
-This link may stimulate the immune system to fight cancer cells.
+9. Binding cancer and immune cells: Some monoclonal antibody drugs combine two different monoclonal antibodies.
+One antibody binds to a cancer cell, while the other binds to a specific immune system cell.
+This dual binding can stimulate the immune system to recognize and attack cancer cells more effectively.

 How do monoclonal antibody drugs work?